MicrosoftLearning/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

 ---
 lab:
-    title: 'Optimize an Azure Cosmos DB SQL API container indexing policy for write operations'
+    title: 'Optimize an Azure Cosmos DB for NoSQL container's indexing policy for common operations'
-    module: 'Module 10 - Optimize query performance in Azure Cosmos DB SQL API'
+    module: 'Module 10 - Optimize query and operation performance in Azure Cosmos DB for NoSQL'
 ---

-# Optimize an Azure Cosmos DB SQL API container's indexing policy for write operations
+# Optimize an Azure Cosmos DB for NoSQL container's indexing policy for common operations

 For write-heavy workloads or workloads with large JSON objects, it can be advantageous to optimize the indexing policy to only index properties that you know you will want to use in your queries.

-In this lab, we will use a test .NET application to insert a large JSON item into an Azure Cosmos DB SQL API container using the default indexing policy, and then using an indexing policy that has been tuned slightly.
+In this lab, we will use a test .NET application to insert a large JSON item into an Azure Cosmos DB for NoSQL container using the default indexing policy, and then using an indexing policy that has been tuned slightly.

 ## Prepare your development environment